oelghira/LBJcakewalk/README.md

 <br/>
 ![image 2 2 - East vs West Playoffs](https://github.com/user-attachments/assets/78bf18fe-67e3-4e65-9069-785065d1d729)
 <br/>
 The chart above is almost like the icing on the cake.
 Comparing the West's bottom 4 seeds against the East's top 4 seeds, the average annual win percentage by the bottom 4 playoff teams is 59.9%! **thats higher than...** We could also compare top 4 seed against top 4 seed in each conference, but that seems like overkill at this point.
-Skip's analysis of LeBron having a "cake-wall" through 15 seasons in the East seems right on the money.
+Skip's analysis of LeBron having a "cake-walk" through 15 seasons in the East seems right on the money.
 The data does not lie to us.
 The competition LeBron went through to get to the NBA finals 9 times out of the East was not as difficult as the path the Golden State Warriors, San Antonio Spurs, OKC Thunder, or Dallas Mavericks had to take.

 With this in mind, I want to remind us that this would not even be a question asked if one man hadn't accomplished so much that we had to wonder how was it possible?
 LeBron is an exceptional player, so before we conclude that Skip was right this whole time and LeBron really had a "cake-walk" to the finals we need to focus on how he and his teams compared to the tougher Western Conference.